Your area Not set — showing everywhere

 02

-Residents are concerned about the long-term visual or environmental impact of a cell tower and whether the town is financially protected if the technology becomes obsolete.
+A resident raised concerns regarding the long-term liability of cell tower infrastructure and whether the town is protected if technology becomes obsolete.

 medium concern